 The Clinton Fire Department is a non-patient transport department, providing Advanced and Basic Life Support to the citizens.

-All Clinton firefighters are Basic Trauma Life Support Trained and the Paramedics are trained in Advanced Cardiac Life Support, Pediatric Advanced Life Support, Basic Trauma Life Support and Advanced Medical Life Support.
+All Clinton firefighters are Emergency Medical Technicians.
+Some of our fire fighters are Paramedics who are trained in Advanced Cardiac Life Support, Pediatric Advanced Life Support, and Advanced Medical Life Support.
 The Clinton Fire Department provides at least one Paramedic on duty at all times.

 The City of Clinton has adopted the 2012 International Building Code and 2012 International Fire Code.
 Our fire department provides annual inspections for businesses and public facilities.
 For a business to schedule a fire inspection, call 601-925-1010 between the hours of 8:00 am and 4:00 pm or email the Fire Marshal, Chris White, at email@example.com.